Watson rallies Browns from 14 down in 4th to 33-31 win over Ravens, tightening AFC North

 The Ravens stayed ahead 31-30 because Hopkins missed the extra point, but Cleveland got the ball back and drove 58 yards for the winning kick.
 The key play was a 17-yard pass to Amari Cooper on second-and-19 that got the drive back on track.

-Watson got off to a terrible start — his first pass of the game was picked off and returned for a touchdown — but he finished with 213 yards passing and 37 rushing, and his elusiveness was an issue for Baltimore’s vaunted pass rush.

 Despite the high score, the defenses — ranked No. 1 and 2 in the league entering the game — had their moments.
-On the second play from scrimmage, Watson’s pass was batted into the air by Kyle Hamilton, and the ball came right down to the Baltimore safety, who ran 18 yards for a TD 40 seconds into the game.
+On the second play from scrimmage, Watson’s pass was batted into the air by Kyle Hamilton, and the ball came right down to the Baltimore safety, who returned the interception 18 yards for a TD 40 seconds into the game.

 Keaton Mitchell, an undrafted rookie who had no NFL carries before rushing for 138 yards on nine attempts the previous week against Seattle, scored on a 39-yard run on his first touch against the Browns.
 That gave Baltimore a 14-0 lead less than five minutes in.

-It was 17-9 at halftime, and the Ravens scored on their first possession of the second.
-Odell Beckham Jr., who played for Cleveland from 2019 until a drama-filled exit in 2021, caught a pass over the middle from Jackson and outran everyone for a 40-yard touchdown.
+Odell Beckham Jr., who played for Cleveland from 2019 until a drama-filled exit in 2021, caught a pass over the middle from Jackson and outran everyone for a 40-yard touchdown that gave the Ravens a 24-9 lead in the third, but after that, Baltimore’s defense couldn’t get off the field.

 The Browns were about to get the ball back when ex-Raven James Proche committed what seemed like a devastating gaffe, fumbling a punt to gift Baltimore possession at the Cleveland 12.

-A holding call on the Browns on third down kept that short drive going.
+The ensuing drive was anything but simple despite the short field: A holding call on the Browns on third down kept it going.
 Then Baltimore had a touchdown called back for holding.
 Jackson appeared to have thrown an interception in the end zone, but another holding call on Cleveland negated that.

 Gus Edwards finally scored on a 1-yard run to make it 31-17.
 It was far from over.